 It is shameful to note how the mainstream media tries to justify a crime committed by a woman and never criticize the misuse of laws by a woman.
 This channel failed to uphold the values of honesty, love, and care and instead tried to justify a criminal woman simply for her gender.
 This clearly shows the moral degradation and hypocrisy in our mainstream media.
 The same media would have otherwise blamed all Indian men and raised questions about their moral values if in this case, the father had sold the daughter for money.

 Now let’s evaluate this story in light of a recent amendment sought by NCW.
-Here is the news from Times of India –
+Here is the news from the Times of India –

 In this case, if prostitution was already legal the cruel mother, in this case, wouldn’t have been punished at all, whereas the father would have still sent to jail for false rape complaint.
 We understand that our legal system that is already heavily loaded against men in India, is going to further demean men and send them to jail for no fault if such amendments are brought.